The Birth of a Nation: White House showing

-The Birth of a Nation was the first movie shown in the White House, in the East Room, on February 18, 1915.
-An earlier movie, the Italian Cabiria (1914), was shown on the lawn.
-It was attended by President Woodrow Wilson, members of his family, and members of his Cabinet.
+The Birth of a Nation was shown in the White House, in the East Room, on February 18, 1915.
+Before this, Theodore Roosevelt and William Howard Taft had allowed motion pictures to be screened in the East Room.
+The Italian film Cabiria (1914) was shown on the lawn.
+The Birth of a Nation was attended by President Woodrow Wilson, members of his family, and members of his Cabinet.
 Both Dixon and Griffith were present.
 As put by Dixon, not an impartial source, "it repeated the triumph of the first showing."

 There is dispute about Wilson's attitude toward the movie.
 A newspaper reported that he "received many letters protesting against his alleged action in Indorsing the pictures [sic]", including a letter from Massachusetts Congressman Thomas Chandler Thacher.
 The showing of the movie had caused "several near-riots".
 When former Assistant Attorney General William H. Lewis and A. Walters, a bishop of the African Methodist Episcopal Zion Church, called at the White House "to add their protests", President Wilson's private secretary Joseph Patrick Tumulty showed them a letter he had written to Thacher on Wilson's behalf.
-According to the letter, Wilson had been "entirely unaware of the character of the play [movie] before it was presented and has at no time expressed his approbation of it.
+According to the letter, Wilson had been "entirely unaware of the character of the play before it was presented and has at no time expressed his approbation of it.
 Its exhibition at the White House was a courtesy extended to an old acquaintance."
 Dixon, in his autobiography, quotes Wilson as saying, when Dixon proposed showing the movie at the White House, that "I am pleased to be able to do this little thing for you, because a long time ago you took a day out of your busy life to do something for me."
 What Dixon had done for Wilson was to suggest him for an honorary degree, which Wilson received, from Dixon's alma mater, Wake Forest College.

 A quote from Woodrow Wilson's History of the American People is included in the film's intertitles.